nicktaras/blender-shortcuts/README.md

 # Texture Steps

+0. Select each object and apply scale, select > object > apply > scale
 1. Inside the shading view mode
 2. Select the texture option from the options on the top right
 3. Then inside the node section add a new texture